-For a journal or magazine with a volume number:
+For a journal or magazine with a volume number from most academic research databases or print versions of journals:

 Seligman, M. E. (1987).
 What is a dream?
-Behavior Research and Therapy, 25(1), 1-24.
+Behavior Research and Therapy,

 The volume number is italicized.
 If the particular issue of the journal also has a issue number, as shown here, include the number, not italicized, in parentheses, directly after the italicized volume number.